Moein-Rezazadeh/Sudoku/README.md

   * Only allows the user to enter in numbers, so there is no way to accidentally enter in a wrong character
 * If invalid numbers are entered into the puzzle, it will notify you right away with a red background
 * Can clear the board to reset what is there
+* A timer that solves a house of sudoku after each completion and continues until all the houses are filled.
 * The board can be saved and reloaded from a database

 ## Planned updates